- Get Involved

 QUEPANO INDIANS.
 The Quepano (Cuepano, Quepana) Indians, who were apparently Coahuiltecans, lived near Cerralvo in northeastern Nuevo León in the latter part of the seventeenth century.
 Some Quepanos were at San Antonio de Valero Mission in San Antonio during the first half of the following century.

 BIBLIOGRAPHY:Herbert Eugene Bolton, Texas in the Middle Eighteenth Century (Berkeley: University of California Press, 1915; rpt., Austin: University of Texas Press, 1970).
 J. R. Swanton, Linguistic Material from the Tribes of Southern Texas and Northeastern Mexico (Washington: Smithsonian Institution, 1940).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "QUEPANO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmq06.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "QUEPANO INDIANS," accessed April 18, 2019, http://www.tshaonline.org/handbook/online/articles/bmq06.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.